Skip to content

 The Sinnari House consists of two parts; the western part includes main rooms and reception halls, and the eastern part includes secondary rooms.

 This house was built as a home for the wealthy, and it includes many features of the Mamluk era.
 In the front of the house is a spacious garden, and what distinguishes this ancient house from the rest of the other houses with Islamic architecture is the use of wood in its construction next to the stone, without any supporting materials.
-This is what makes it a model for the prevailing construction in that period.
+This makes it a model for the prevailing construction in that period.
 There is also an air vent on the right side of the house, which has an opening in the roof to let in moist air and thus makes the house’s atmosphere acceptable during the day when the weather is humid.

 Sinnari House opens from Sunday to Thursday from 10:00 am to 6:00 pm.